Chessington World of Adventures

-Whether we like it or not… Brexit is getting closer.
-And as I once read in a newspaper: the only certainty is the fact that there are no certainties.
-How hard will it get to travel to the United Kingdom?
+How hard will it get to travel to the United Kingdom, once Brexit is a reality?
 No idea.
 That is why I planned a last-minute pre-Brexit trip to famous amusement parks near London.
-The first one was Thorpe Park, a place that provides some great thrill machines and sensational roller coasters.
-Today, things are getting more relaxed: I visit Chessington World of Adventures, which is almost entirely focused on the families with younger children.
-Chessington has been on my wish list for quite a long time now.
-The park offers 4 roller coasters, 2 dark rides and theming looks great.
-Let’s go.
+The first one was Thorpe Park, a place that provided some great thrill machines and sensational roller coasters.
+Today, things are getting more relaxed: I’m visiting Chessington World of Adventures, which is almost entirely focused on families with younger children.
+Chessington has been on my wish list for quite a long time now, so I’m very happy to be here.

-That attraction is called The Gruffalo River Ride.
-This is the successor to Bubbleworks, a dark ride that had quite a legendary status among British amusement park enthusiasts.
+Another popular dark ride is The Gruffalo River Ride.
+This is the successor to Bubbleworks, a dark ride that had a legendary status among British amusement park enthusiasts.
 While watching an on-ride video on YouTube, I started to understand why.
 Bubbleworks had an original theme in which water, a colourful factory and rubber ducks played important roles.
-Besides, the rapid river-like boats and the smashing final scene were very recognizable.
+Besides, the rapid river-like boats and the smashing final scene were very recognisable.
 That last scene remained largely intact, but the rest of The Gruffalo River Ride seems a little less captivating than its predecessor.
 The sets are mainly static and I don’t like the frequent use of video screens.
 It may be due to the fact that I don’t know the Gruffalo character, but this dark ride doesn’t amaze me at all.
 Bubbleworks seemed a lot cooler.

 World of Adventures isn’t just a theme park; it’s also a zoo.
-Most of the animals can be found in the northwestern part of the park, but you can also see animals elsewhere.
-The nicest way to do that is with a ride on Zufari – Ride into Africa.
-This off-road safari is reminiscent of Kilimanjaro Safaris in Disney’s Animal Kingdom, but it’s considerably smaller here.
+The nicest way to spot some animals is a ride on Zufari – Ride into Africa.
+This off-road safari is reminiscent of Kilimanjaro Safaris at Disney’s Animal Kingdom, but it’s considerably smaller here.
 I take a seat in an off-road vehicle, we drive through the savanna and we make some obligatory photos of giraffes, zebras and rhinos.
 The final scene is a dark cave with some water effects, but unfortunately it’s everything but spectacular.
 It’s not the most action-packed attraction, but Zufari is a great addition for a zoo anyway.
 My fellow passengers actually seem very impressed.

-Zufari isn’t the only ride that emphasizes Chessington’s zoo character.
+Zufari isn’t the only ride that emphasizes on Chessington’s zoo character.
 Tiger Rock also belongs in this list.
 This log flume opened in 1987, but it recently underwent a major refurbishment.
 The result is a brand-new area called Land of the Tiger.
 It’s stunning: the Asian pagodas look nice and the tiger habitat is huge.
-A unique feature is the network of bridges over which tigers can freely walk through their land.
+The most unique feature is a network of bridges that allows the tigers to walk through their land.
 Those tigers can also be admired while riding the log flume.
 The track passes the animal enclosure several times, creating a rather special experience.
 Tiger Rock is a fine log flume, by the way.
 Decoration is beautiful, both drops are pleasant and it’s not too wet.